Martha-NYagikuyu/Angular-Project/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests
+## Setup requirements

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+you need to have a laptop or a mobile phone to access Qoute project.

 ## Used Technoligies

-HTML.CSS,angular cli and bootstrap is used in the project
+HTML.CSS,angular cli and bootstrap Setup requirements

 ## Support and Contact Details